Seven Of The Best Spring Sensory Activities For Toddlers

 From age 0 to 99 and above, bubbles have always been around to enlighten us with the simplest things.
 Two simple ingredients—water and soap — can make fun for hours.
 That’s it!

 I found this machine to be really cool and fun to use.
 It kept my children entertained for hours.
-Here is some fun stuff so you’ll have your bubble extravaganza for your toddler this Spring.

-• Whip a simple bubble solution with dish soap and water, or buy a pre-made bottle
+• Whip a simple bubble solution with dish soap and water, or buy a pre-made bottle.

 • Let your child chase the floating bubbles, pop them with their fingers, or try blowing their own with a small bubble wand.